 The annual pension benefit for normal service retirement is equal to a percentage of the allowable average annual salary.
-The percentage equals 2.5 percent for each of the first twenty years of service credit, 2.0 percent for each of the next five years of service credit and 1.5 percent for each year of service credit in excess of twenty-five years.
-The maximum pension of 72 percent of the allowable average annual salary is paid after thirty-three years of service credit (see OPF's Comprehensive Annual Financial Report referenced above for additional information, including requirements for Deferred Retirement Option Plan provisions and reduced and unreduced benefits).
+The percentage equals two- and one-half percent for each of the first twenty years of service credit, two percent for each of the next five years of service credit and one- and one-half percent for each year of service credit in excess of twenty-five years.
+The maximum pension of seventy-two percent of the allowable average annual salary is paid after thirty-three years of service credit (see OP&F's Comprehensive Annual Financial Report referenced above for additional information, including requirements for Deferred Retirement Option Plan provisions and reduced and unreduced benefits).

-Under normal service retirement, retired members who are at least fifty-five years old and have been receiving OPF benefits for at least one year may be eligible for a cost-of-living allowance adjustment.
+Under normal service retirement, retired members who are at least fifty-five years old and have been receiving OP&F benefits for at least one year may be eligible for a cost-of-living allowance adjustment.
 The age fifty-five provision for receiving a COLA does not apply to those who are receiving a permanent and total disability benefit, surviving beneficiaries and statutory survivors.
 Members participating in the DROP program have separate eligibility requirements related to COLA.

-Members retiring under normal service retirement, with less than fifteen years of service credit on July 1, 2013, and members whose pension benefit became effective on or after July 1, 2013, will receive a COLA equal to a percentage of the member's base pension benefit where the percentage is the lesser of three percent or the percentage increase in the consumer price index, if any, over the twelve month period that ends on the thirtieth day of September of the immediately preceding year, rounded to the nearest one-tenth of one percent.
+Members retiring under normal service retirement, with less than fifteen years of service credit on July 1, 2013, will receive a COLA equal to either three percent or the percentage increase, if any, in the consumer price index over the twelve-month period ending on the thirtieth day of September of the immediately preceding year, whichever is less.
+The COLA amount for members with at least fifteen years of service credit as of July 1, 2013 is equal to three percent of their base pension or disability benefit.